HoussineS/HoussineS/README.md

 - 🌱 Currently learning **Flutter & Dart** to build cross-platform apps and lerning AI,ML,DL and LLM for powerfull Bi solution
 - 💻 I like working on **e-commerce apps, UI/UX design, and responsive mobile solutions**
 - 💞️ Looking to collaborate on **open-source Flutter projects** or **student projects**
-- 📫 Reach me at: ...
+- 📫 Reach me at: houssinelsimen268@gmail.com
-- ⚡ ⚡ Fun fact: I’ve actually debugged code in my sleep — and it worked the next day 😅

 <!---
 HoussineS/HoussineS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.